-If you are going in the high season (or on a holiday weekend) be prepared to wait in line for up to 1-3 hours to enter the canyon.
+If you are visiting in the high season (or on a holiday weekend) be prepared to wait in line for up to 1-3 hours to enter the canyon.
 Thankfully, going in December we had no wait time at all!
 Although there are no light beams shining through to the ground in winter months, there is still light shining through on the canyon walls and it still looked completely amazing!

 After your Lower Antelope Canyon tour, grab some food somewhere in Page, AZ before heading to Horseshoe Bend to watch the sunset.
 There are several restaurant options in Page- we opted for a Mexican restaurant that our Lower Antelope Canyon tour guide recommended (El Tapatio)- it was great!
-Make sure you give yourself enough time to get to Horseshoe Bend for sunset!
+Make sure you give yourself enough time to get to Horseshoe Bend for sunset.

-Horseshoe Bend is about a 10 minute drive from Page, AZ- right off of Hwy 89
+- Horseshoe Bend is about a 10 minute drive from Page, AZ- right off of Hwy 89

-Get there an hour before sunset to make sure you get a parking spot in the lot, and have enough time to walk down and get a spot with a view.
+- Get there an hour before sunset to make sure you get a parking spot in the lot, and have enough time to walk down and get a spot with a view.
 If you’re visiting in the high season (Spring/Summer) the parking lot may be full, so you might have to park on the street.

-It’s a quick, half-mile hike down on a clearly marked path to get to Horseshoe Bend.
+- It’s a quick, half-mile hike down on a clearly marked path to get to Horseshoe Bend.
 There will probably be a good amount of people there (especially if you go in the high season), but no worries- there is a lot of room to spread out on the surrounding rocks to get an unobstructed view (and to get great pictures!)

-Best spot to watch the sunrise- Bryce Point.
-(If you put this in your Google Maps, it will take you right to it)
+- Best spot to watch the sunrise: Bryce Point (if you put this in your Google Maps, it will take you right to it)

-Park in the parking lot and then follow the short walking trail to the overlook area to catch the most beautiful view of the canyon
+- Park in the parking lot and then follow the short walking trail to the overlook area to catch the most beautiful view of the canyon

 After the sunrise, head to Sunset Point Overlook, and do the Navajo Loop hike.
 This 1.5 mile trail takes you on several switchbacks through the “hoodoo” formations that Bryce Canyon is known for, as well as through “Wall Street”- a narrow canyon with a towering Douglas Fir tree growing in between.
 When you get down to the bottom, you have the option to extend the hike by taking “Queens Garden” trail for an extra 1.7 miles.
 This combination has been called the “World’s Best 3-Mile Hike”, for good reason!

 There is so much to see in Bryce Canyon- you could spend the entire weekend here!
 I definitely want to go back someday.
-If you have more time, I would spend at least the whole day here
+If you have more time, I would spend at least the whole day here.

-The entrance to Coral Pink Sand Dunes State Park costs $8 (they do accept credit cards)Once you get in, turn right on the road and park at the first parking lot to access what looks like one of the biggest sand dunes in the park.
+The entrance to Coral Pink Sand Dunes State Park costs $8 (they do accept credit cards).
+Once you get in, turn right on the road and park at the first parking lot to access what looks like one of the biggest sand dunes in the park.
 Be prepared for a slightly strenuous, sandy walk to the top of the dunes!

 On the way out of the park, you drive on this long, straight road with a beautiful view of the mountains in the background- great photo op!